 - 1. The position of the finish of a race shall be denoted by a white line 50mm wide.
-Note: In the case of events finishing outside the stadium, the finish line may be up to 0.30m in width and maybe of any colour contrasting distinctively with the surface of the finish area. - 2.
+Note: In the case of events finishing outside the stadium, the finish line may be up to 0.30m in width and may be of any colour contrasting distinctively with the surface of the finish area. - 2.
 The ambulant athletes shall be placed in the order in which any part of their torso (not the head, neck, arms, legs, hands or feet) reaches the vertical plane of the nearer edge of the finish line.

 - 3. In wheelchair races the athletes shall be placed in the order in which the centre of the axle of the leading wheel reaches the vertical plane of the nearer edge of the finish line as defined above. - 4.
-In races for athletes in Sports Class T11 and T12 competing with a guide-runner then the athlete must reach the nearer edge of finish line in front of the guide-runner or the athlete will be disqualified. - 5.
+In races for athletes in Sports Class T11 and T12 competing with a guide-runner the athlete must reach the nearer edge of finish line in front of the guide-runner or the athlete will be disqualified.
+When photo finish is in use, the Chief Photo Finish Judge shall make this determination and apply any disqualification.
+In any other case, or where a Photo Finish image is not available, the Track Referee shall decide. - 5.
 Event Time Limits (Sport Classes T32-34 and T51-54) In wheelchair races of 1500m or longer, officials may conclude the event and clear the track after an agreed time limit has expired.
 Any athlete who has not completed the set distance when an event is concluded shall be shown in the official results as "DNF" (i.e., Did Not Finish).
 The referee has the authority to remove any athlete who has been overlapped.